Automatic layout of railroad diagrams: A three-step layout algorithm

 One of our key contributions is to identify that encoding these preferences as optimization for just the wrapping step is sufficient for practical purposes, instead of phrasing the whole railroad layout problem as optimization.
 This helps us avoid the instability typical of optimization-based 2-dimensional layouts and develop heuristics for \emph{local wrapping} (of every sequence) in addition to \emph{global wrapping} (of the whole diagram).
 In computational terms, we express the result of wrapping as a total order over possible \emph{wraps}, i.e.~compositions of horizontal and inline vertical concatenations for each sequence, either per sequence (``local'') or for all sequences in the diagram at once (``global'').
 This results in a \emph{locally} or \emph{globally wrapped diagram} as in \autoref{tab:wrappedlang}.
-Standard techniques can then find the optimal (per the total order) wrap subject to a target width constraint. \footnote{ Technically, a total order is stronger than we need.
-An order that ensured that any subset of wraps bounded by width had a least element would be sufficient.
-We have not found the distinction to matter, so we opt for the simpler definition. }
+Standard techniques can then find the optimal (per the total order) wrap subject to a target width constraint.\footnote{Technically, a total order is stronger than we need: an order in which any subset of wraps bounded by width has a least element would be sufficient.
+However, we have not found the distinction to matter.}

 Next, rather than try to define a single total order to cater to all styles and use cases, we describe a few principled optimality parameters that explain wrapping decisions we observed in the wild.
 We begin with three preliminary definitions: the \emph{wrap specification} for a sequence, the \literal{min-content} and \literal{max-content} widths of a wrapped diagram, and the \emph{height} of a globally wrapped diagram.